Chart Color Schemes

 The level of residential development activity in Pacific Pines is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Pacific Pines has received around 8 dwelling approvals annually over the past five financial years, totalling approximately 43 homes.
-So far in FY26, 8 approvals have been recorded.
-Despite a population decline during this period, development activity has been adequate relative to population changes, which could be beneficial for buyers.
-New properties are constructed at an average expected cost of $350,000, aligning with broader regional development trends.
+AreaSearch analysis of ABS building approval numbers indicates Pacific Pines has received around 8 dwelling approvals annually over the past five financial years up to FY26.
+This totals an estimated 43 homes.
+As of FY26, 8 approvals have been recorded.
+Despite population decline during this period, development activity has been adequate relative to population changes.

 Frequently Asked Questions - Development